TVR Speed Twelve engine

 The TVR Speed Twelve engine is the name of a V12 engine manufactured by TVR for use in the TVR Speed 12 race car, and later the TVR Cerbera Speed Twelve road car.

 The engine was developed by essentially joining two Speed Six engine blocks to a common crankshaft.
 However it featured a revised cylinder head design with bucket valve actuation in place of the Speed Six's finger follower system.
 The completed engine displaced 7.7 litres and was originally developed for racing applications in TVR's Speed Twelve.
 Later on, a version was developed for the prototype of a road car to be called the Cerbera Speed Twelve.

-Unusually for an automobile, the Speed Twelve's engine block was not constructed of cast iron or aluminum alloy, but rather of steel.
+Unusually for an automobile, the Speed Twelve's engine block was not constructed of cast iron or aluminum alloy, but rather of welded steel construction.

 The racing version of the engine produced approximately 675 bhp with its power limited by the intake restrictors required by racing regulations.
 For the road-version of the engine, the restrictors were not needed so the engine was developed without them.
 According to reports from TVR engineers, the de-restricted engine snapped the central shaft of their 1000 bhp-rated dynamometer during the bench-test.
 The engine's output was later estimated at 960 bhp, though the official figure given by TVR was 800 bhp.
 When the prototype vehicle was road-tested by then-owner Peter Wheeler, he reportedly concluded that the vehicle was too powerful to be practical and the project was scrapped.